-- Date, time and location of the incident - Responding agency or agencies - Characteristics of the incident - Why was the deceased in custody or being pursued? - What specific circumstances led to the individual's death; OR - When and how did law enforcement or correctional officer(s) discover the deceased?
-How did officer(s) respond during the incident? - Was a weapon present during the incident?
+- Date, time and location of the incident - Responding agency or agencies - Characteristics of the incident - O Why was the deceased in custody or being pursued? - What specific circumstances led to the individual's death; OR When and how did law enforcement or correctional officer(s) discover the deceased? - o How did officer(s) respond during the incident? - o Was a weapon present during the incident?

-For reference, an example description provided by BJA is shown below.
+For reference, an example description provided by BJA is shown on the next page.
 The key pieces of information noted above are highlighted in yellow.